-During the summer of 1990, the Treuhand trust was formed to oversee former state-owned companies in East Germany awaiting their integration into the new unified nation.
+During the summer of 1990, the Treuhand trust was formed to oversee former state-owned companies in East Germany awaiting their integration into the newly unified nation.
 They employed collectively four million workers, numbering 12,000 in all.
-Treuhand’s numbers will forever be associated with success, but behind them there are human dramas, triumphs, and dramatic attempts to turn an economy around.
+Treuhand’s numbers will forever be associated with success, but behind them, there are human dramas, triumphs, and dramatic attempts to turn an economy around.

 Chairman Detlev Carsten Rohwedder outlined the direction that the agency was taking in no uncertain terms.
 During the process of privatizing the GDR economy, he planned to use the proceeds generated to cover the costs incurred.
 It has been said that the ‘whole thing’ is worth 600 billion German marks.

 Despite this, by the time the Treuhand collapsed five years later, 300 billion marks of debt had accumulated.

 The project, however, was never completed by Rohwedder.
 He didn’t even have a full term in office before he was shoot.
 Since the murder, its assassin has remained elusive, but the Red Army Faction (RAF) is widely believed to have carried out the attack.
 Her successor, Birgit Breuel, took over the job and approached it in the same way her predecessor had.

 A grave overestimation of the GDR’s economy soon became apparent.
 Overnight, the East and West currencies matched their values, despite the latter being worth four times more.
 The University of Applied Sciences (HTW) in Berlin’s Jan Priewe believes that the move that saw wages from 1,000 East marks to 1,000 West marks was a precursor of the end of the GDR economy.